djsing/ELEN4010/test/README.md

 This file contains unit-tests for the trip-manager model, which is responsible for generating the database query strings for data relating to the trips associated with a given user.
 These tests include:
 - Retrieving trip titles
 - Adding trip titles
-- Retrieivng desitnations that are part of a trip
+- Retrieving destinations that are part of a trip

 ## trip.test
-This file contains unit-tests for the trips model, which is responsible for generating the databse query strings for the destinations table.
+This file contains unit-tests for the trips model, which is responsible for generating the database query strings for the destinations table.
 These tests include:
 - Adding destinations
 - Deleting destinations

 ## user.test
-This file contains unit-tests for users model, which is responsible for generating the databse query strings for the users table.
+This file contains unit-tests for users model, which is responsible for generating the database query strings for the users table.
 These tests include:
 - Creating new users
 - Finding existing users